 Background

 Originally inspired as a companion piece to Millicent Armstrong’s Drought, and Fire, this project is following its own path now.
 The work was also prompted by the floods in NSW in 2022, and the trail of destruction and distress they caused.
+Sadly, we’ve since seen frequent catastrophic rain and flood events in many places around the world.

 Together we’ll explore how to make a contemporary work for stage that grapples with our relationship to management of land, water and biodiversity, particularly in farming regions.